modernish/modernish/README.md

 The `sys/base` module contains modernish versions of certain basic but non-standardised utilities (e.g. `readlink`, `mktemp`, `which`), guaranteeing that modernish programs all have a known version at their disposal.
 There are many other modules as well.
-See below for more information.
+See [Modules](#user-content-modules) for more information.

 The above method makes the program dependent on one particular shell (in this case, bash).
 So it is okay to mix and match functionality specific to that